ThiiLuu79/MyPortfolio/README.md

 # MyPortfolio

 This project is my portfolio, containing all of my personnal works.
+** The page needs use http protocol to work.
+Recommandation: Use live server on VSCode

 The portfolio is made by the following files: